 There is a difference between "Normal" death and brain death.
-Freddy knows this, and uses the amount of time between the two to do a couple Serial Killervictory laps on people he has murdered.
+Freddy knows this, and uses the amount of time between the two to do a couple of Serial Killervictory laps on people he has murdered.

 Staying awake for too long will cause the brain to forcibly enter a coma.
-Freddy not only knows this, but was counting on it.
+Freddy not only knows this, but he was counting on it.

 Two alternate openings that were filmed.
-The first, which was shown in the trailer and orginal script, was of a party being held where Dean (played by Kellan Luz) kills himself by jumping off a high point and crashing into a garden.
+The first, which was shown in the trailer and original script, was of a party being held where Dean (played by Kellan Lutz) kills himself by jumping off a high point and crashing into a garden.
 The second, featured on the DVD and Blu-ray, was Freddy Krueger lying in a hospital bed, covered up to hide his face before dying.
 He had somehow lived through his ordeal from being lit on fire and was comatose.
 He only dies several days before the remake even occurs.

 According to the casting call sheet, Quentin was originally written as a "indie-style guy who runs the high school's podcast Insomnia Radio".